 The company uses a large part of its electricity consumption in its warehouses and processing work; During the last year we have been able to reduce our use of electricy and therefore also the emission of CO2 from this source.
-In 2022/23 the company invested in additional solar panels for the site in Roskilde.
-The additional solar panels were implemented in the spring of 2023 and therefore the company did not see the full effect of it during 2022/23.
+In May 2023 additional solar panels were implemented for the site in Roskilde.

-In 2022/23 RIAS has been able to produce 143,415 Kwh.
-This production amounts to 19% of our usage of electricity.
+In 2023/24 RIAS has been able to produce 260.000 Kwh.
+This production amounts to 30% of our usage of electricity.